Sardine Run in Magdalena Bay Mexico

 The popularity of the Mexican Sardine Run is exploding.
 What started with a couple of professional filmmakers chartering a local panga 30 years ago has morphed into one of the most popular diving destinations in Baja.
 Well, it’s more of a snorkeling and freediving experience than traditional diving, but you get the point.

-The old days of driving from Cabo San Lucas to San Carlos and staying in a local motel before a long panga ride out to the action every morning are over.
+The old days of long-distance drives from Cabo San Lucas to San Carlos and motel stays before long panga rides out to the action every morning are over.
 With our full-size ocean-going liveaboards, it’s an easy late afternoon board in Cabo.
 Enjoy cocktail hour and dinner as we sail into the sunset.
 Get a good night’s sleep and wake up the next morning in the heart of the Mexico Sardine Run magic.

-The occurrence of the sardine run is closely linked to deep ocean upwellings in specific regions, with one of these being the super nutrient-rich waters off Magdalena Bay, which represents the southern range of the Pacific sardine.
-Magdalena Bay serves as one of the three key sardine spawning areas along the West Coast thanks to the upwellings that bring an abundance of nutrients to the ocean’s surface.
+The occurrence of the sardine run is closely linked to deep ocean upwellings in specific regions.
+One of these is the super-nutrient-rich waters off Magdalena Bay, which represents the southern range of the Pacific sardine.
+Magdalena Bay serves as one of the three key sardine spawning areas along the West Coast.
+This is thanks to the upwellings that bring an abundance of nutrients to the ocean’s surface.
 These upwellings occur specifically along the continental shelf, situated about 20 miles off Magdalena Bay in Mexico.
 Furthermore, the favorable water temperatures in these regions create an environment conducive to the formation of large sardine schools.

-Interestingly, the Pacific sardine (Sardines sagax) is a migratory fish that roams up and down the west coast of North America, venturing as far north as Alaska during the summer when North Pacific waters are at their warmest.
-They then aggregate further south as the ocean water cools off.
+Interestingly, the Pacific sardine (Sardines sagax) is a migratory fish that roams up and down the west coast of North America.
+They venture as far north as Alaska during the summer when the North Pacific is at its warmest.
+Then aggregate further south as the ocean water cools down.
 The older and bigger the sardine, the further north they might venture.
-Young sardines do not stay with their mothers, and we know very little about what juveniles get up to in their first year of life.
+Young sardines don’t stay with their mothers, and we know very little about what juveniles get up to in their first year of life.
 It’s worth noting that one female sardine might spawn 65,000 eggs at once and up to 200,000 eggs per season.

-The Mexico sardine run occurs from October to February off Baja as these beautiful, lithe fish with iridescent silver scales gather in large schools to protect themselves from predators.
+The sardine season off Baja, Mexico, occurs from October to February, when these agile fish with iridescent scales gather in large schools to protect themselves from predators.
 We believe that the protection comes from predators being unable to focus on a single sardine in a big swirling school.

 What a marvelous day to begin our second day of bait ball hunting.
 The sun was out, the seas were calm, and all eyes moved between the sky to look for birds, and the water to spot other marine life.
 The mobula rays were jumping out of the water, high in the air to entertain us as we looked for the first bait ball of the day.
 We saw several groups of sardines and were very active today.